AdaCore/spark2014/docs/ug/gnatprove.rst

    problems, or any other problem which does not allow to proceed to analysis.
    Errors cannot be suppressed and must be fixed to proceed with analysis.
- * Warnings are issued for any suspicious situation like unused values of variables, useless assignements etc. Warnings are prefixed with the text ``"warning: "`` and can be suppressed with ``pragma Warnings``, see section :ref:`Warning_Control` below.
+ * Warnings are issued for any suspicious situation like unused values of variables, useless assignements, etc. Warnings are prefixed with the text ``"warning: "`` and can be suppressed with ``pragma Warnings``, see section :ref:`Warning_Control`.
  * Checks are issued for any potential problem in the code which could affect the correctness of the program, such as missing initialization, possible failing run-time checks or unproved assertions.
 Checks come with a severity, and depending on the severity the message text is prefixed with ``"low: "``, ``"medium: "`` or ``"high: "``.
-Check messages cannot be suppressed with pragma Warnings, but with pragma Annotate, see section :ref:`Check_Control` below.
+Check messages cannot be suppressed like warnings, but they can be individually justified with pragma Annotate, see section :ref:`Check_Control`.
  * Information messages are issued for proved checks in some modes of
    |GNATprove|.